 The purpose of this meeting is to consider whether the behavior was a manifestation of the student’s disability; whether the behavior has a direct and substantial relationship to the student’s disability; and to determine whether the behavior was a direct result of the district’s failure to implement the student’s IEP.
 The meeting participants will consider relevant information from the student’s IEP or other records, teacher observations, and information provided by parents.

 A decision will be made at the Manifestation Determination Meeting.
-After that meeting and decision, the parent can ask for a “decision review” by the Senior Regulatory Compliance Director, which will be a review of the relevant documents only - no new facts will be presented - or he or she may appeal by requesting a due process hearing.
+After that meeting and decision, the parent, may appeal by requesting a due process hearing.
 If a due process hearing request is filed, an expedited hearing must occur within twenty (20) school days.

 FBAs and BIPs will likely also be part of the process where a student with a disability has violated the Code of Conduct and a change of placement is contemplated.